hackbinghamton/WebDevelopmentWorkshop/GitHub Pages, Domain Names, and Jekyll/README.md

 ### From an existing repository to GitHub Pages
 1. Go to your existing repository and click on Settings.

-2. Scroll down to the Github Pages section, then select your master branch as a source using the drop down option.
+2. Scroll down to the GitHub Pages section, then select your master branch as a source using the drop down option.
 If your source is different from you master branch, select the branch you want.

 3. The page should refresh automatically.
-Scroll back down to the Github Pages section, and you'll see the link to your website.
+Scroll back down to the GitHub Pages section, and you'll see the link to your website.
 It may take a few moments for your website to register and display your contents.

 ## Website Hosting Resources

-Take advantage of the [Github Education Pack](https://education.github.com/pack)!!
+Take advantage of the [GitHub Education Pack](https://education.github.com/pack)!!

-As a student, Github provides access to a very large amount of tools for free!
+As a student, GitHub provides access to a very large amount of tools for free!

 Some of these include free domain names from popular domain websites:
 * [name.com](https://www.name.com/partner/github-students) - One free domain name and free Advanced Security
 * [namecheap](https://education.github.com/pack/offers#namecheap) - 1 year domain name registration on the .me TLD and 1 year SSL certificate (For example: firstNamelastName.me)
 * [.tech domains](https://get.tech/github-student-developer-pack) - One .TECH domain free for 1 year.

-The benefit of creating a Github Pages website and having access to free domain names is that you can redirect your website to the domain name!
+The benefit of creating a GitHub Pages website and having access to free domain names is that you can redirect your website to the domain name!

-For example, if your Github Pages website is accessible from `johnsmith.github.io`, and you want to change it to `johnsmith.me` (using a free namecheap domain), you can do that in your repository settings.
+For example, if your GitHub Pages website is accessible from `johnsmith.github.io`, and you want to change it to `johnsmith.me` (using a free namecheap domain), you can do that in your repository settings.

-Follow along with [these instructions](https://help.github.com/en/articles/using-a-custom-domain-with-github-pages) from Github to connect your GitHub Pages website to a domain.
+Follow along with [these instructions](https://help.github.com/en/articles/using-a-custom-domain-with-github-pages) from GitHub to connect your GitHub Pages website to a domain.